-In these and similar cases, the assessor may send a notice to the owner that a determination has been made that the property no longer qualifies (or in these obvious disqualification situations, the assessor may decide to bill the deferred taxes without advance notice).
+In these and similar cases, the assessor must send a written notice to the owner that a determination has been made that the property no longer qualifies.
 As discussed in Chapter 15: Appeal Process, the owner has 60 days from the date of the notice of the decision of the assessor to appeal to the county board.